rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 delegated credentials sent as extensions to any other certificate.

-The algorithm field MUST be of a type advertised by the client in the "signature_algorithms" extension of the ClientHello message and the dc_cert_verify_algorithm field MUST be of a type advertised by the client in the SignatureSchemeList and is considered not valid otherwise.
+The algorithm field MUST be of a type advertised by the client in the "signature_algorithms" extension of the ClientHello message, and the dc_cert_verify_algorithm field MUST be of a type advertised by the client in the SignatureSchemeList and is considered not valid otherwise.
 Clients that receive non-valid delegated